 There's no cure for cluster headaches.
 The goal of treatment is to decrease the severity of pain, shorten the headache period and prevent the attacks.

-Because the pain of a cluster headache comes on suddenly and may subside within a short time, cluster headache can be difficult to evaluate and treat, as it requires fast-acting medications.
+Because the pain of a cluster headache comes on suddenly and might subside within a short time, cluster headache can be difficult to evaluate and treat, as it requires fast-acting medications.

 Some types of acute medication can provide some pain relief quickly.
-Based on the latest studies, the therapies listed below have proved to be most effective for acute and preventive treatment of cluster headache.
+The therapies listed below have proved to be most effective for acute and preventive treatment of cluster headache.